elsiklab/apollo_lsaa/README.md

     scripts/install_dev.sh

-The app can also be run stand-alone without Apollo2
+The app can also be run as a stand-alone app without running Apollo2 proper

-    grails run-app -reloading -Dserver.port=8085 --stacktrace
+    grails run-app

+If something is on port 8080 use `grails run-app -Dserver.port=8085` instead

 ## Run in production

-Run this to install to the system's local maven cache
+Install the plugin to your maven cache

+    grails refresh-dependencies
-    grails refresh-dependencies && grails maven-install
+    grails maven-install

-After that, add apollo-lsaa as a dependency Apollo's BuildConfig.groovy
+After that, add the plugin to Apollo's BuildConfig.groovy

     grails.project.dependency.resolution = {
         ...
         plugins {
             compile ":apollo-domain-classes:1.0.10"
-            compile ":apollo-lsaa:1.0.3"
+            compile ":apollo-lsaa:1.0.4"
         }
     }

-Apollo will then use this plugin declaration and the API's for apollo-lsaa will be setup automatically.
+Apollo will then use this plugin for apollo-lsaa automatically.
+The plugins can be installed using

+    scripts/copy_client.sh

+This copies the jbrowse plugins into ../../web-app/jbrowse, which would be the location of Apollo in production mode

 # Tests